 1.1 Jesuits in Britain (Society of Jesus Trust of 1929 for Roman Catholic Purposes (the Province) is a registered charity in England and Wales no 230165 and in Scotland no 40490.
 Our registered address is Jesuit Provincial Offices, 114 Mount Street, London W1K 3AH.
 This Notice covers all the work of the Jesuits in Britain.
 In this Notice, references to 'we' and 'us' mean the British Province.

-1.2 When you provide us with Personal Data in order to engage with us and/or benefit from our activities, we will keep a record of the Data you give to us in order to enable us to comply with the statutory obligations and to achieve our charitable objects of advancing and maintaining the Roman Catholic religion through the operation of our activities.
+1.2 When you provide us with Personal Data in order to engage with us and/or benefit from our activities, we will keep a record of the Data you give to us in order to enable us to comply with the statutory obligations and to achieve our charitable objects.

 1.3 For the purpose of the General Data Protection Regulation 2016/279 (GDPR), the Province through its Trustees will be a Data Controller in respect of your Personal Data.
 In some cases, the Province may be a joint Data Controller of your Personal Data (e.g. Data shared between the Province and another organisation for a particular purpose).
 Please be aware that our parishes and Works form part of the Province and are not separate legal entities.
 Parishes and Works are not Data Controllers but they may process Personal Data on behalf of the Province as a Data Processor.